 Objective 4B: Students will acquire knowledge and competency in one or more designated special proficiency area(s) that supplements their foundation as a counseling psychologist.
+Competencies Expected for these Objectives:

 - 1. Demonstrate knowledge, understanding, and application of the counseling psychology sub-specialty within the larger area of health service psychology. - 2.
 Actively participate in research, training, and professional development opportunities that will enhance their professional identity as counseling psychologists.